 In July 2017 we commissioned an interdisciplinary team at Urban Institute to lead our second phase of research, integrating arts, criminal justice, and social impact research methods and experimenting with new approaches to measuring community-based change.
-The team at Urban Institute is currently conducting four mixed-method, case study assessments (previewed below) that examine the role of arts and cultural strategies in achieving explicit community safety outcomes.
-The final report, anticipated in May 2018, will additionally synthesize and elevate learnings that emerge across all four cases.
+The team at Urban Institute conducted four mixed-method, case study assessments that examine the role of arts and cultural strategies in achieving explicit community safety outcomes.
+The Creative Placemaking and Community Safety report was published in September 2018, and can be found here.

-This collaborative effort builds on research supported by LISC on the effects of integrated physical development and law enforcement in specific micro places on crime (see Place, People, Police published by LISC in February 2017).
+This collaborative effort builds on research supported by LISC on the effects of integrated physical development and law enforcement on crime in specific micro places (see Place, People, Police published by LISC in February 2017).
 In addition, researchers involved with the Innovations in Community Based Crime Prevention program, a place-focused crime reduction initiative administered by the U.S. Department of Justice’s Bureau of Justice Assistance, have been supporting multi-sector approaches to safety in urban and rural areas across the country since 2012.
-This project will expand the body of evidence for how such multi-sector partnerships can include arts and culture leaders, and employ creative placemaking strategies, to achieve safety goals.
+This project expands the body of evidence for how such multi-sector partnerships can include arts and culture leaders, and employ creative placemaking strategies, to achieve safety goals.

 Beginning in September 2015, ArtPlace engaged Caroline Ross, then a researcher at Urban Institute’s Justice Policy Center, to launch an inquiry into the state of arts, culture, and creative placemaking as it relates to the public safety sector.
 Through a comprehensive review of existing literature, an online survey of 100 creative placemaking stakeholders, and semi-structured interviews with the community of artists, thought leaders, investors, and organizations working at this intersection, Ross found that: